grnet/agora-catalogue-react-view/README.md

   fields: [{field_key: "key", field_label: "label"}]
 }
 ```
+where:
+  - `feed_url` is the API endpoint of the `agora-sp` installation that retrieves the data
+  - `page` is the path where the React app should render
+  - `fields` are the fields selected from the drupal module to be visible in the details page of each service

-You can add the snippet above inside the `src/context/catalogue.js` in order to provide the required context for the app to load.
+You can add the snippet above inside the `src/context/catalogue.js` in order to provide the required context for the app to load (or you can use the same object from the staging environment by typing `window.agora_sp` in the console of the staging environment)

 Run `yarn start` in order to run the dev server.